cancms/Yangcy0126.github.io/content/home/workingPapers.md

 The dark side of mitigating risk: Directors’ and officers’ liability insurance and business ethics.

 Dynamics Between Fintech and Financial Market: Supply-driven or Demand-guided?

+How does digital transformation work?
+A perspective on information management and resource allocation